WABA League

-WABA League, commonly known as the Adriatic League, is a top-level regional basketball league, featuring female teams from Serbia, Montenegro, Bosnia and Herzegovina, North Macedonia, Bulgaria, Slovenia and Croatia.
-Clubs from Austria, Turkey, Hungary and Italy had their representatives in WABA League in past seasons.
+WABA League, commonly known as the Adriatic League, is a top-level regional basketball league, featuring female teams from Serbia, Montenegro, Austria, Bosnia and Herzegovina, Bulgaria, Slovenia and Croatia.
+Clubs from Turkey, North Macedonia, Hungary and Italy had their representatives in WABA League in past seasons.
 Since 2012 a Cadet WABA League and since 2014 Pionir WABA League is also played.